rakhimov/scram/README.rst

     fuzz_tester.py --help

-The fuzz testing stops on the first failure with reporting run configurations and preserving auto-generated inputs.
+The fuzz tester collects run configurations, failures, and logs.
+The auto-generated inputs are preserved for failed runs.

 **********************